-On July 20, reporter Masahiro Goto, 33, disclosed the identities of his sources after he mistakenly sent an email containing his reporting to multiple news organizations while he was attempting to contact his editorial colleagues.” –from Tokyo Reporter
+On July 20, reporter Masahiro Goto, 33, disclosed the identities of his sources after he mistakenly sent an email containing his reporting to multiple news organizations while he was attempting to contact his editorial colleagues.” –English translation from Tokyo Reporter

 The reporter made a careless mistake.
 The cost was great for himself and for the courageous officer that was speaking to him.
 You might ask yourself, but why would the whistle-blowing cop try to commit suicide?

 The answer isn’t as simple as fearing reprisals from his fellow policemen or great shame; the answer is because he may possibly face criminal charges for talking to the reporter.
 Because in Japan, if you are a public servant, and this includes police officers, leaking information to the press can be prosecuted as a crime.
 It’s a violation of the Civil Servants Act (国家公務員法100条また109条 and possibly 公務員法60条−62条).
 The law states that a public servant may not release secrets gained during the course of his work, and he/she can be sentenced to up to a year in jail and or a 500,000 yen fine if they violate the law. (国家公務員に対し、「職務上知ることのできた秘… … 守秘義務に背いた者には、1年以下の懲役または50万円以下の罰金が科されます) What is considered “secret” is pretty much whatever the government wants to consider “secret”.
 The Japanese courts and prosecution have some latitude in disputing the classification.